UL-SnT-Serval/flakime-replication-package/README.md

+**This version is anonymous therefore some links might not be working**

 # FlakiMe replication package

 This repository contains the necessary scripts to run and extract the results presented in:  _On Designing and Using an Experimental Infrastructure for Test Flakiness Impact Assessment_